-Organised by William Reed, the people behind The World’s 50 Best Restaurants and The World’s 50 Best Bars, North America’s 50 Best Bars is a snapshot of the opinions and experiences of 220 bar industry experts across the region.
+Organised by William Reed, the people behind The World’s 50 Best Bars, The World’s 50 Best Hotels and The World’s 50 Best Restaurants, North America’s 50 Best Bars is a snapshot of the opinions and experiences of 260 bar industry experts across the region.

 What constitutes ‘best’ is left to the judgment of these trusted and well-travelled experts.
 The list is the result of a simple computation of votes.
 Given that this list is based on personal experiences, it can never be definitive, but we believe it is an honourable survey of current tastes and a credible indicator of the best places to drink in North America.

 North America’s 50 Best Bars (and the awards ceremony hosted to celebrate the list’s unveiling) is organised and compiled by William Reed.
 None of the employees of the organiser or any of the sponsors associated with the awards, including the main sponsor, has any influence over the results.